Hamilton County Tennessee assistance programs.

 Ladies of Charity - Food vouchers are offered if people have not received vouchers from any other social agency during that time.
 Also aid is not offered to single member households unless the client is over the age of 55.
 Most assistance is provided to families with children.
 May also have clothing, diapers, funds for emergency expenses, holiday items, and other aid.
 2821 Rossville Blud, Chattanooga, TN 37404, phone (423) 698-2846

 Gently used clothing and household supplies are available.
 The demand can be met by providing the goods directly to the applicant (provided they are qualified) or the client may be given a voucher to shop at a local center or thrift store.
-More on clothing closets in Hamilton County.
+There may be free clothes for work attire, furniture, school supplies for students, boots, backpacks, and many other items.
+More on free clothing closets and school supplies in Hamilton County.

 Empower Chattanooga provides free basic energy efficiency workshops.
 They assist households in Highland Park, East Chattanooga and East Lake.
 The workshops teach renters and also homeowners how they can save money on their utility bills by making free and low cost changes.
 It can also provide participants an in home workshop to no cost to them, and there they can learn how to implement the upgrades.
 Call 423.760.3571.